 In 2022, 3MT is held in over 900 universities across more than 85 countries worldwide.

 Active PhD and Professional Doctorate (Research)* candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

 *Professional Doctorate (Research) program composed of at least 2/3 research and funded via the Research Training Program.

 Please note that Australian candidates enrolled in any of the following programs are not eligible for the Asia-Pacific 3MT competition:

-Video submissions for the UTAS wide Virtual 3MT Competition are now OPEN.
+Registrations for the UTAS-wide Virtual 3MT Competition are now OPEN.

 A panel of experts from different disciplines within UTAS will judge entries across two heats (dependent on number of entries received).